sagautam5/local-states-nepal/README.md

 # Local States Nepal

-##### This will help to get data about local states in nepal based on recent administrative division
+##### This will help to get data about local states in Nepal based on recent administrative division

 ![Laravel Nepal](images/nepal.png)